kidsviewapp-coder/document-converter-backend/DEPLOY_RENDER.md

   - 750 hours/month free
   - Includes system dependencies (LibreOffice, etc.)

+- **IMPORTANT:** You MUST use Docker environment (not Node.js) to install LibreOffice
+- The Dockerfile includes all required system packages (LibreOffice, Ghostscript, poppler-utils)
-- Render automatically installs system packages
+- Node.js environment on Render does NOT automatically install LibreOffice
-- Better for apps that need LibreOffice/Ghostscript

 ## Troubleshooting